The Authenticity Gap in Human Evaluation: Related Work

-Compared to OAA, outcome-level relative assessment is far less common nowadays, in large part because making pairwise comparisons of outcomes is more expensive than outcome-level ratings at scale \citep{celikyilmaz2020evaluation}.
+Compared to OAA, outcome-level relative assessment (ORA) is far less common nowadays, in large part because the cost of pairwise output comparisons grows combinatorially as you evaluate more systems \citep{celikyilmaz2020evaluation}.
 Recall that given binary outcome-level preferences (e.g., $x_i \succ y_i$) as labels, ORA uses a preference model such as Bradley-Terry to estimate the scores of the systems, analogous to how ELO scores are calculated for chess players \citep{chu2005preference}.
 In explicitly stating its assumptions about annotator preferences using a preference model, ORA was easier to criticize than OAA, which contributed to the former's decline \citep{sakaguchi2014efficient}.
-The one area in which comparison-based evaluation still prevails is when conducting a Turing test -- seeing whether annotators do better than chance when guessing whether a text is human- or machine-generated \citep{garbacea2019judge,ippolito2020automatic,brown2020language,clark2021all}.
+The one area in which comparison-based evaluation still prevails is when conducting a Turing test---seeing whether annotators do better than chance when guessing whether a text is human- or machine-generated \citep{garbacea2019judge,ippolito2020automatic,brown2020language,clark2021all}.
 This is acceptable, since what is being measured is not annotator preference but rather discriminability.

-Over the years, machine translation (MT) has had spirited debate about evaluation, but little of it extends to open-ended NLG, as the latter lacks strict references. \citet{callison2007meta} found that compared to ranking outputs, annotators took more time and agreed less when providing Likert scores.
+Over the years, machine translation (MT) has had spirited debate about evaluation. \citet{callison2007meta} found that compared to ranking outputs, annotators took more time and agreed less when providing Likert scores.
 Citing this, \citet{sakaguchi2014efficient} use the TrueSkill algorithm \citep{herbrich2006trueskill} to estimate scores for NLG systems based on pairwise preferences of their output.
-This approach, called \emph{relative ranking} (RR) was used in the WMT competition until 2016, when \textit{direct assessment} (DA) on a 0-to-100 continuous scale were trialled and found to produce rankings of MT systems that strongly correlated with RR \citep{bojar2016findings}.
-DA also had the advantage of providing an absolute measure of quality, so it was adopted as the standard for WMT competitions in 2017 and used thereafter \citep{bojar2017findings,specia2021findings}.
+This approach, called \emph{relative ranking} (RR) was used in the WMT competition until 2016, when \textit{direct assessment} (DA) on a 0-to-100 continuous scale were trialled and found to produce systems rankings that strongly correlated with RR \citep{bojar2016findings}.
+DA also had the advantage of providing an absolute measure of quality, so it was adopted as the standard for WMT in 2017 and used thereafter \citep{bojar2017findings,specia2021findings}.